 |Cash and Bank||20|

 The percentage of sales method will calculate the working capital and its components as illustrated in the below table.
 We can see that in the last column, estimates for 2015 are calculated, and the working capital requirement for 2015 comes out to be $195 for the forecasted sales figure of $600.

 |Particulars||Actual Figures of 2014||% of Sales||Estimate for 2015|

 |Cash and Bank||20||5||20|

 Advantages and Disadvantages of Percentage of Sales Method

-Advantages of this method are that it is easy to understand and simple to calculate.
-There is not rocket science in calculating the working capital based on this method.
+The advantages of this method are that it is easy to understand and simple to calculate.
+There is no rocket science in calculating the working capital based on this method.

-The biggest disadvantage is its assumption which is not very practical in all situations.
-This method is useful only where the relation between the revenue and working capital is linear.
+The most significant disadvantage is its assumption which is not very practical in all situations.
+This method is useful only where the relationship between the revenue and working capital is linear.
 Elsewhere this method is not suggested.
-Another drawback is that it is highly dependent on sales forecast.
+Another drawback is that it is highly dependent on sales forecasts.
 If the sales forecast is faulty, a whole calculation will be faulty.
-Higher working capital would attract higher interest cost and low profitability and lower working capital would pose a problem to the smoothness of the operating cycle.
+Higher working capital would attract higher interest costs and low profitability, and lower working capital would pose a problem to the smoothness of the operating cycle.